Ilya M. Sobol': Contribution

 Sobol', together with R. Statnikov, proposed a new approach to the problems of multi-objective optimization and multi-objective decision making.
 This approach allows researchers and practitioners to solve the problems with non-differentiable objective functions and non-linear constraints.
 These results are described in their monograph.

 His book, Monte Carlo Methods, originally published in Russian in 1968, had a US version in 1994.
 He also contributed to the first multi-author book on sensitivity analysis.

 Legacy

 Sobol's work is cited in textbooks of uncertainty quantification, Financial Engineering, quasi-Monte Carlo methods.
-His work on sensitivity analysis has been of inspiration for different scholars.
+His work on sensitivity analysis has been an inspiration for many different scholars.